awreese/ganymede/README.md

-# ganymede
+# Astrorush: TBD (The Best Defense)
-University of Washington Games Capstone Project
+A University of Washington Games Capstone Project

+Spring Quarter 2017

+Codename: Project Ganymede

+# Game Summary
+Gather your forces and test your fortitude against a rising threat.
+Command your fleets from planet to planet, capturing enemy strongholds, protecting home worlds, and avoiding perilous dangers in the open expanse of inter-planetary space.

+# Team Members (Contributers)
+* Andrew Reese
+* Daisy Xu
+* Rory Soiffer